 What is testicle removal?

-Testicle removal is surgery to remove a man's testicles.
+Testicle removal is surgery to remove one or both of a man's testicles.
 The testicles are part of the male reproductive system.
 They make sperm and the male hormone testosterone.
 They are in the scrotum, which is the sac of loose skin below the penis.

 When is it used?

-One or both testicles may be removed to treat cancer in the testicles.
-They may be removed also if you have cancer in your prostate gland and the cancer has spread to other parts of your body.
+One or both testicles may be removed to treat cancer or other problems with your testicles.
+They may also be removed if you have cancer in your prostate gland and the cancer has spread to other parts of your body.
 Prostate cancer cells need testosterone to grow.
 Removing both testicles can lower the amount of this hormone in your body.
-When there is less testosterone in the body, prostate cancer may grow more slowly, stop growing, or, more likely, shrink for months to a few years.
-If the cancer has spread to your bones, you should have less pain in these areas after the surgery.
+When there is less testosterone in your body, prostate cancer may grow more slowly, stop growing, or shrink for months to a few years.
+If the cancer has spread to your bones, the cancer will shrink there also after surgery and cause less pain.

-Rare reasons for removing the testicles include severe infection or a birth defect called torsion that cuts off blood flow to the testicles.
+Rare reasons for removing the testicles include severe infection of a testicle, a birth defect called torsion that cuts off blood flow to the testicles, or an undescended testicle that cannot be brought down to the scrotum.

 How do I prepare for this procedure?